From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 VHHs – small format single-domain antibody fragments – have a range of unique properties that make them ideal for enhancing the therapeutic potential of conventional IgG antibodies.

-Adding a VHH domain to an IgG antibody can expand the antigen binding repertoire while retaining its Fc effector function and the benefits of prolonged half-life from FcRn recycling.
+One alternative is adding a VHH domain to an IgG antibody, which can expand the antigen binding repertoire of an IgG by increasing valency toward a specific target or enabling the creation of bi-, tri-or tetra-specific antibodies — all while retaining its Fc effector function and the benefits of prolonged half-life from FcRn recycling.

 We tested the impact of adding our VHH at different positions on pembrolizumab (Figure 1) and saw that each form retained binding to both PD-1 and PD-L1 targets (Figure 2).